 By availing of a Home Loan, you not only realise your dream of owning a home but also avail of tax benefits.
 You can use our Income Tax Calculator to calculate tax savings before and after availing of a Home Loan.

-Section 80G Overview
+Section 133 Overview

-Depending on the nature of the institution and the type of donation made, the deduction available under Section 80G ranges from 50% to 100% of the donation amount.
+Depending on the nature of the institution and the type of donation made, the deduction available under Section 133 ranges from 50% to 100% of the donation amount.
 Donations to a notified charitable trust or institution, for example, are eligible for a 100% deduction, whereas donations to political parties are eligible for a 50% deduction.

-It should be noted that the contribution must be made to a recognised and eligible institution or organisation and a receipt must be obtained.
+It should be noted that the contribution must be made to a recognised and eligible institution or organisation, and a receipt must be obtained.
 The receipt must be kept for record-keeping purposes and must be produced if required.

 Conclusion